Pacific Sports Australia Martial Arts Products Guides

 16oz Canvas Gi

 You only get one chance to make a good first impression.
-That’s why all Pacific Sports canvas Gis are tailored with the European cut; meaning they are cut generously and with full length arms in the jacket and legs of the pants, providing an excellent fit for all body shapes.
+That’s why all Pacific Sports canvas Gis are tailored with the European cut; meaning they are cut generously and with full-length arms in the jacket and legs of the pants, providing an excellent fit for all body shapes.

 The weight also means the fabric is stiffer, contributing to three necessary design improvements.
-Firstly, it’s cooling effect.
+Firstly, it’s a cooling effect.
 The rigid cloth allows air to circulate around the body more effectively, but also, the fabric can absorb more sweat away from the body than that of a lighter fabric.

 Finally, it’s agreed by many athletes, that a heavier canvas Gi simply looks better aesthetically.
 The stiffer canvas has a more defined shape, which many experienced martial artists prefer.

-Belts are not included with canvas gi’s.
+Belts are not included with canvas gi’ s.
 Please order separately if required.

 18 oz Canvas Gi

 Pacific Sports have tailored a highly sought after heavy-weight canvas karate gi, designed with experienced students, instructors, and professional martial artists in mind.

 An 18oz gi can be difficult to find on the market, and Pacific Sports brings this to you with quality and great value at the core of their design.

 The 18oz karate uniform is made to a professional European ‘cut’ to fit comfortably with full-length sleeves and pants and good length to the jacket.
 This modern design is preferred by most martial artists.